taliesinpenbardd/install-almalinux/README.md

 ### SELinux

 Although a good defense, SELinux is a pain.
-If you have write errors on your files (most probably on /bootstrap/cache/\* and /storage/logs/\* for Laravel), begin by temporarily deactivate SELinux with `setenforce 0`.
+If you have write errors on your files (most probably on /bootstrap/cache/\* and /storage/logs/\* for Laravel), after the installation of the application, begin by temporarily deactivate SELinux with `setenforce 0`.
 If the website runs normally, that was the problem.
 In that case, get security back with `setenforce 1`.
 Then use `semanage` to change the context authorizations (always check the paths):

 ```bash
 sudo semanage fcontext -a -t httpd_sys_rw_content_t "/var/www/production/html/storage(/.*)?" && \